EricJWHuang/leadership/manager-readme.md

         - I don’t know all the answers and I will ask for help.
         - I made mistakes and I will own them.
         - I have a personality and preference, and I am still learning.
-        - All learnings start with “I don’t know” and then figure it out.
+        - All learning starts with “I don’t know” and then figures it out.
     - I like to be challenged and I do not feel offended.
 Ideas don’t get better with agreement.
 I will keep asking feedback on my performance which is critical to my success
         - I will respectfully challenge decisions when I disagree and I seek diverse perspectives
     - If you think about planning to leave and join a new company, let’s have a chat if you trust me and explore what options are to help you.
 I have a personal lesson to share with you if you like to hear.
-- Passionate on building Effective &amp; Productive Team.
+- Passionate on building an Effective & Productive Team.
 I am committed and passionate to create an engaged, safe, empowered, recognition-rich, Agile (tight feedback loop), continuous improved and collaborative environment and being a servant leader.
 - Bias to making progress towards goals &amp; delivering customer value.
 I believe starting is the best way to begin learning and make progress, i.e. big fan of CI/CD, automation, monitoring/alerting, etc.
     - My role is to make priorities and goals/outcomes super clear and transparent to you, and ensure we are making progress towards achieving it.
     - Experiment &amp; Feedback over Opinion (There is no right or wrong answer, let’s experiment and get feedback)